Treatment of Melanoma

 Resectable regional melanoma with satellite or in-transit tumors

-Treatments used for resectable regional melanoma with satellite or in-transit tumors may be neoadjuvant systemic therapy, surgery (complete excision), T-VEC/intralesional therapy, or systemic therapy without surgery.
+Treatments used for resectable regional melanoma with satellite or in-transit tumors are neoadjuvant systemic therapy, surgery (complete excision), T-VEC/intralesional therapy, or systemic therapy without surgery.
 Neoadjuvant systemic therapies used for this type of cancer are listed in Table 2.

 After neoadjuvant systemic therapy, surgery is done to remove the rest of the cancer.
 If the doctor finds no signs of cancer are left behind after surgery, they say the margins are clear.
 For clear margins, you may also receive adjuvant systemic treatment after surgery.